rusinikita/blog/content/page/teamsites/index.md

 - See site upload and views from your teammates.
   {{</expand>}}
   {{<expand "Per site share links">}}
-- Allow external people see your private site;
+- Allow external people to see your private site;
-- Share your private site by link with expiration time;
+- Share your private site by time-limited link;
 - See link usage statistics.

 [//]: # (TODO create link screenshot)
 {{</expand>}}
 {{<expand "No vendor lock and customization">}}

-- No vendor-lock and warranties.
+- No vendor lock and warranties.
 You own your pages;
 - Use open-source tools to host your knowledge base.

 {{</expand>}}

 ## Why is it useful?

-I wrote few articles about good sides of usage static site generators and diagram as code tools.
+I wrote a few articles about the good sides of the usage static site generators and diagram as code tools.

-I think that popular documentation tools like Confluence and Notion too complicated.
+Popular documentation tools like Confluence and Notion are too complicated.
-They have a lot of features, but everybody missing something or paying for unused.
+They have a lot of features, but everybody is missing something or paying for unused.

-On other side, static sites are simple, fast, powerful out of the box and super customisable.
+On the other side, static sites are simple, fast, powerful and customizable.
 And you will have the best offline text editing experience using IDE.

-A lot of developers using tools like MkDocs for public and private documentation.
+A lot of developers use tools like MkDocs for public and private documentation.
-But I think that static site generators is not only for programmers.
+But static site generators are not only for programmers.

-Anyone can easily create content in Markdown files and generate beautiful and useful websites for free.
+Anyone can easily create content in Markdown files and generate beautiful and functional websites for free.

 So I started to build a platform that:

-- Allows start using static sites;
+- Allows starting using static sites;
-- Provides few features that hard to create with static sites only (statistics and access control);
+- Provides few features that are hard to create with static sites only (statistics and access control);
-- Provides simple tools to automate a lot of things to keep your documentation up to date and in sync with product.
+- Provides simple tools to automate many things to keep your documentation updated and in sync with the product.

 ## If you are interested

 Let's talk then.
-Join [this telegram group](https://t.me/+ZxMYEaHJU_kyZGZi) and get early access.
+Join [this telegram group](https://t.me/+ZxMYEaHJU_kyZGZi) and get an early access.